HomeDirectoriesSmall Budget, Big Impact: Free Directory Listings to Use

 Reality: Keyword stuffing actually hurts your credibility.
 Write naturally for humans, not algorithms.

 Photos matter more than most businesses realise.
-According to research, listings with photos receive 42% more requests for directions and 35% more click-throughs.
+Research shows that listings with photos receive 42% more requests for directions and 35% more click-throughs.
 But please, no stock photos.
-Real pictures of your actual business, team, and products build trust instantly.
+Real pictures of your business, team, and products build trust straight away.

-Categories require intentional thinking.
-Most directories allow multiple categories, but that doesn’t mean you should select everything remotely related.
+Categories need careful thought.
+Most directories let you pick several, but that doesn’t mean you should select everything remotely related.
 Choose categories that accurately reflect your core services.
 A pizza restaurant that also serves pasta shouldn’t list under “Chinese Food” just to appear in more searches.

 Operating hours might seem basic, but they’re vital for local searches.
 Update them for holidays, special events, or temporary changes.
 Nothing frustrates customers more than showing up to find you’re closed when your listing says you’re open.